-Alcoholism is a prevalent problem in the UK, thanks in part to a society that strongly encourages social drinking.
+Alcoholism and binge drinking is a prevalent problem in the UK, thanks in part to a society that strongly encourages social drinking.

-It is far too easy for casual drinking to become more frequent, eventually developing into addiction and finally dependence.
+It is far too easy for casual drinking to become more frequent, eventually developing into addiction and finally psychological or physical dependence.

 If you are suffering from addiction, whether to alcohol or any other substance, we are here to help.

-Our expert advisers are here to give you the best match with a rehab in Lancashire, providing you with all the information you need to start your journey towards sobriety.
+Our expert advisers are here to offer you excellent person-centered care and give you the best match with a rehab in Lancashire, providing you with all the information you need to start your journey towards sobriety.